wissol/eo/grammar_bits.md

 ## Verbs

-Verbs (and verbs only) end with a k, with no variations for either tense or person.
+Verbs (and verbs only) end with a k, with no variations for either tense.
 There are no tenses, which the speaker must infer from context and key words such as maa (tomorrow) or paa (the past).

+y_ or y[vowel]_ forms the reflexive

 ## Cases